leoanjossantos/node-app-GH-Actions/README.md

 # GitHub Actions

-Simple Node app created in order to deploy to Heroku by GitHub Actions.
+Simple Node app created in order to only deploy to Heroku by GitHub Actions.